AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/2-getting-started-with-enhanced-analytics.md

 ---
-title: Get started with [!UICONTROL Enhanced Analytics]
+title: Get started with [!UICONTROL Enhanced analytics]
 description: Learn the most important fields to update in Workfront in order to let Enhanced analytics show you how your teams and projects are progressing in Workfront.
 activity: use
 team: Technical Marketing